 Horseback riding near Cusco can be a great alternative for your first days in high altitude.
-Cusco is definitely Peru’s most popular city, and every year over a million tourists pass through, most heading for Machu Picchu.
-However some are unprepared for the altitude, it’s recommended you rest for up to two days to acclimatize and avoid altitude sickness.
-Cusco sits at an elevation of around 3,4000 meters, and this normally poses only a mild inconvenience to some people, in some rare cases it can be serious.
+Cusco is definitely Peru’s most popular city, and every year over a million tourists pass through it, most of them heading to Machu Picchu.
+However, some are unprepared for the altitude.
+It is recommended you rest for up to two days to acclimatize and avoid altitude sickness.
+Cusco sits at an elevation of around 3,400m, and this normally poses only a mild inconvenience to some people.
+Only in rare cases can be serious.

-Honestly, you should have a buffer period before you undertake anything strenuous–it could seriously ruin your holiday.
-In this time you can enjoy the city’s vibrant food scene and nightlife. (careful because altitude causes alcohol to effect you quicker!)
-After that you can begin to explore the region, either hiking, climbing, or other enjoyable physical activities.
-Of these options, horseback riding is probably the best way to ease into being active at high altitude.
-Keep reading to learn how you can organize a wonderful adventure around Cusco!
+Therefore, you should have a buffer period before you undertake anything strenuous, as the altitude could otherwise seriously ruin your holiday.
+In this time you can enjoy the city’s vibrant food scene and nightlife (however, be careful because altitude causes alcohol to affect you quicker).
+After that, you can begin exploring the region; by hiking, climbing, or other enjoyable physical activities.
+Of these options, horseback riding is probably the best way to ease into being active at high altitudes.
+Keep reading to learn how you can organize a wonderful horseback riding adventure around Cusco!

-Where’s the best place to ride near Cusco?
+Where’s the best place to horseback ride near Cusco?

-Around 25 minutes by bus from central Cusco, past Saksaywaman and Cristo Blanco you can find beautiful landscapes that offer panoramic views of the city and mountains.
-Horse riding tours are organised here.
-There are numerous tour operators located in the city centre that run horse riding tours.
-They will prepare every detail of the trip, including transport, a guide who will explain the history of the ruins you will pass (the hills around Cusco are full of them) and equipment.
-Alternatively, you could go directly to Saksaywaman and hire a horse directly from the owner.
+Around 25 minutes by bus from central Cusco, past Saksaywaman and Cristo Blanco, you can find beautiful landscapes that offer panoramic views of the city and mountains.
+Horseback riding tours are organised here.
+There are numerous tour operators located in the city centre that run horseback riding tours.
+They will prepare every detail of the trip, including transport, a guide who will explain the history of the ruins that you will pass (the hills around Cusco are full of them) and equipment.
+Alternatively, you could go directly to Saksaywaman and hire a horse directly from its owner.
 The second option is surely cheaper!

-Exploring the mountains, filled with typical Andean villages, is a great way to become familiar with Cuscos surroundings.
+Exploring the mountains, filled with typical Andean villages, is a great way to become familiar with Cusco’s surroundings.
 Most importantly: with minimal physical effort.
-Plenty of trails, pure nature!
-If you’re short on time, a horse is a quick and easy way to see as much as possible.
+It has plenty of trails, pure nature!
+Additionally, if you’re short on time, a horse is a quick and easy way to see as much as possible.

-If by the time you take a horse-riding trip you haven’t been to Saqsaywaman, Puka Pukara and Tambomachay, you can visit these ruins by horse.
+If, by the time you take a horseback riding trip, you haven’t visited Saqsaywaman, Puka Pukara and Tambomachay; you can visit these ruins by horse!
 It’ll be a two-for-one.
-The three ruins are located in a row north of Cusco, and are accessible by trail and road.
+The three ruins are located in a row north of Cusco and are accessible by trail and road.

-If you enjoy seeing the world on horseback, Cusco region has plenty of great places to visit.
-One example is the picturesque town of Ollantaytambo in the sacred valley.
+If you enjoy seeing the world on horseback, the Cusco region has plenty of great places to visit.
+One example is the picturesque town of Ollantaytambo in the Sacred Valley.
 Take a look at this article for more info: Tips about horse riding and trekking from Ollantaytmbo to Inti Punku.